ericgj/json-schema-suite/Readme.md

   JSON Schema components bundled for easy use.

+  - Configures Schema with validation and hyperlink plugins.

+  - Configures the Agent to use [visionmedia/superagent][superagent] as the underlying http client.

-  Configures the Schema with validation and hyperlink plugins, and exposes the Agent, as well as Schema and Validator for further configuration.
+  - Exposes Agent, as well as Schema and Validator for further configuration.

 ## Installation